The Governor General of Canada

 Here they are, in reverse chronological order.

-Dr. Johnston (b.
-1941), Canada’s current governor general, is a career academic, having worked many decades as a professor of law before serving as president of the University of Waterloo from 1999 to 2010.
-In contrast to his two most recent predecessors, he’s had a relatively low profile in Ottawa.
+Dr. David Johnston (b.
+1941) was a career academic who worked many decades as a professor of law before serving as president of the University of Waterloo.
+While a respected figure of the Canadian establishment, he had a relatively low public profile as governor general.

 Michaëlle Jean (2005-2010)

 A Haitian refugee with an inspiring life story, the glamorous Michaëlle Jean (b.
 1957) worked as a host of a documentary TV series before being appointed GG.
-Presiding over an era of closely-divided parliaments, she was pressured to intervene in politics during a few heated moments, but always refused.
-In 2015 she was made head of La Francophonie, an international organization for French-speaking nations.
+Presiding over an era of closely-divided parliaments, she was pressured to intervene in politics during a few heated moments, but always declined.
+After her retirement, she served a short, controversial term as head of La Francophonie, a network of French-speaking nations.

 Adrienne Clarkson (1999-2005)

 Hong Kong-born Adrienne Clarkson (b.
 1939) was the first non-white person to hold the GG’s position, and the first without an actively political background.
 Like her successor, she was a former TV host of mild fame.
-Near the end, Clarkson faced criticism for living a bit too lavishly in her tax-funded office.
+Clarkson faced criticism for living a bit too lavishly on the taxpayer's tab, a controversy that has followed her into retirement.

 Romeo LeBlanc (1995-1999)

-A longtime Liberal politician with almost three decades of service to the party, Romeo LeBlanc (1927-2009) was the conventionally partisan appointment of Liberal prime minister Jean Chretien (b.
+A longtime Liberal politician with almost three decades of service to the party, former cabinet minister Romeo LeBlanc (1927-2009) was the conventionally partisan appointment of Liberal prime minister Jean Chretien (b.
 1934).
 LeBlanc was notable for being an Acadian — a member of New Brunswick’s French-speaking community.

 Ray Hnatyshyn (1990-1995)